SyncfusionExamples/Getting-started-with-.NET-MAUI-ProgressBar-/README.md

 ## Project pre-requisites

-Make sure that you have the compatible versions of Visual Studio with .NET MAUI workloads and .NET SDK version in your machine before starting to work on this project.
+Make sure that you have the compatible versions of [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) with .NET MAUI workloads and [.NET SDK 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) or later version in your machine before starting to work on this project.

 ## How to run this application?

-To run this application, you need to first clone the getting-started-with-the-dotnet-maui-progressbar repository and then open it in Visual Studio 2022.
+To run this application, you need to first clone the 'getting-started-with-the-dotnet-maui-progressbar' repository and then open it in Visual Studio 2022.
 Now, simply build and run your project to view the output.

 ## Features and Benefits